Juicetin22/memory-game/README.md

 # Memory Games

 Welcome!
 Memory Games is a react-based web application containing 3 simple card-flipping games that work your memory.
-Two of the card games may look familiar, but the third game is unique and something I came up with (it's nothing too crazy).
-Whether you're taking a break or want to just see what it's about, consider giving the games a try!
+Two of the card games may look familiar, but the third game is a bit more unique.
+Whether you're taking a break or want to just see what it's about, consider giving the games a try.
+Hope you enjoy!

 ## Games